top of page

 Biblical Ekklesia

-One-by-one they entered the home of the young couple who volunteered to host this week’s meeting.
-The members greeted one another with a warm hug and a kiss on the cheek (the “holy kiss”).
-As they sat down in a circle around the living room, an elder Brother led out in prayer and the others eagerly joined in.
-The atmosphere was far from casual or relaxed and there was an earnest desire to experience the presence of God.
-Those assembled were concerned for the salvation of lost individuals, such as family members and loved ones, and interceded passionately for their redemption.
+One by one, they entered the home of the young couple who had volunteered to host this week’s meeting.
+The members greeted each other with a warm hug and a kiss on the cheek—the “holy kiss.”
+They sat down in a circle around the living room, and an elder Brother led out in prayer, with those present eagerly joining him.
+The atmosphere was anything but casual, and there was a palpable desire to experience the presence of God.
+The group was burdened for the salvation of lost family members and loved ones, and they interceded passionately for their redemption.

-After lunch, it was decided they would partake in the Lord’s Supper, but they weren’t sure whether communion would take place again next week.
-This was something they left open to the spontaneous leading of the Holy Spirit.
-In fact, very little about their meetings was actually planned or programmed long in advance.
-The congregation was accustomed to allowing the presence of God to direct the flow of their meetings and was content to partake in whatever spiritual function the Lord was leading them into.
-After all, He was their Master, and they were simply present to do His bidding and to enjoy each other’s fellowship in the bond of unity and love.
+After lunch, they decided to take Communion together, but they weren’t sure when they would do so again.
+They left that decision to the leading of the Holy Spirit.
+In fact, very little about their meetings was planned or programmed far in advance.
+The congregation was used to letting the Spirit direct the flow of their time together, content to follow wherever He led.
+After all, Jesus was their Master, and they were simply there to do His will and to enjoy each other’s fellowship in the bond of unity and love...

 CLOSING